PhilLockett/PTDesigner/README.md

   * The table/grid window is generated with code in the table package.
   * The tabbed window is created using FXML and CSS.
   * The tabbed window was developed using SceneBuilder.
-  * The Key Handler uses a Key to Command Mapping.
+  * The Key Handler uses a "Key to Command" Mapping.